NYC Dog License

 New York City makes it quite straightforward for dog owners to obtain a new license or renew an existing one.
-Per the New York State law, every individual owning or harboring a dog that’s over 4 months must obtain a license for that dog.
+Per New York State law, every individual owning or harboring a dog that’s over 4 months must obtain a license for that dog.

 In the past, dog licenses were issued by the New York State Department of Agriculture and Markets, but changes were made in 2011.
 Today, dog licenses are issued by individual municipalities within the state but are enforced across the state.
-With that in mind, if you live within NYC, your dog must be licensed by the NYC Department of Health.
+With that in mind, if you live in NYC, your dog must be licensed by the NYC Department of Health.

 Requirements for licensing your dog include:

 · Proof of rabies vaccination (Up to date rabies certificate)

 · Spay or Neutered certificate · Check for the license fee, and